abhip2565/MVT-Impute/README.md

 Interpolation allows us to estimate missing values based on the surrounding data points.
 We'll explore various interpolation methods, including:

 - **Newton's Forward Interpolation**:  Forward differences and a polynomial estimate values in evenly spaced data.
-Useful for data completion with equal intervals,                                        it constructs a polynomial passing through points and predicts values within the range.
+Useful for data completion with equal                                                 intervals,it constructs a polynomial passing through points and predicts values within the range.
 - **Newton's Backward Interpolation**: Backward differences and a polynomial predict values in equally spaced data.
 Like forward interpolation, it constructs a                                          polynomial that passes through points, aiding data completion and estimation within the range.
-- **Lagrange's Interpolation**:        Lagrange Interpolation is a polynomial interpolation method that estimates values within a range using a single polynomial
-                                       that passes through given data points.
+- **Lagrange's Interpolation**:        Lagrange Interpolation is a polynomial interpolation method that estimates values within a range using a single polynomial                                        that passes through given data points.
 It simplifies the interpolation process by constructing individual polynomials for                                         each data point and combining them to predict values accurately.

+## Algorithm Demo

+Demo!!

 ## Results and Findings

-Results have been taken with ample variations which includes:
+**Results** have been taken with ample variations which includes:
-- ** Entire time point(s) missing.
+-  Entire time point(s) missing.
 - percentage of data from time point(s) missing.
 - Scattered portion of data missing.
 - Future time point prediction.